-Revised Reliability Standard: PRC-025-2 (RD18-4)
+• Revised Reliability Standard: PRC-025-2 (RD18-4)

-On March 16, 2018, NERC filed for approval revised Reliability Standard PRC-025-2 (Generator Relay Loadability) to better address risks of unnecessary generator tripping where the voltage is depressed and the generator is capable of increased Reactive Power output and voltage support during the disturbance ("PRC-025" Changes").
+On May 2, the FERC approved revised Reliability Standard PRC-025-2 (Generator Relay Loadability).
+The Revised Standard was revised to better address risks of unnecessary generator tripping where the voltage is depressed and the generator is capable of increased Reactive Power output and voltage support during the disturbance ("PRC-025 Changes").
 Specifically, the PRC-025 Changes: (i) add a provision to the Relay Loadability Evaluation Criteria in Attachment 1, Table 1 ("Table 1") to address dispersed power producing resources that are unable to be set at 130% of the calculated current due to physical limitations of the protection equipment; (ii) add to Table 1 relay type description the protective relay 50 Element associated with instantaneous (i.e., without intentional time delay) tripping of overcurrent based protection; (iii) clarify in the Table 1 that an entity must apply settings to all the applications described therein; (iv) clarify that an entity, when employing simulation for setting relays associated with the transmission line interconnecting the generator or plant to the Transmission system, must simulate the 0.85 per unit depressed voltage at the remote end (i.e., Transmission system side) of the line; (v) replaces "Pick Up" with "Setting Criteria" in Table 1 heading, to better align the setting to the calculated or simulated capability of the generator with an associated margin; and (vi) clarify certain terminology and references.
-NERC requested that the PRC-025 Changes become effective on the first day of the first calendar quarter after approval, pursuant to the Implementation Plan included with the Changes.
-Comments on the PRC-025 Changes or due on or before April 19.
+The PRC-025 Changes were accepted effective as of the date of the order.
+Unless the May 2 order is challenged, this proceeding will be concluded.